matty-roses/meansofproduction/README.md

 Long term integration with voting platforms for libraries is a good move to ensure democratic control of libraries.

+Libraries can optionally take Donations, which transfers the location to a library.

 Libraries create Loans of Items.